James6xie/fm-orchestrator/docs/CONTRIBUTING.rst

 Module Submission
 -----------------

-You can submit a local test build with the `contrib/submit_build.py` script, which should submit an HTTP POST to the frontend, requesting a build::
+You can submit a local test build with the `contrib/mbs-build` script, which should submit an HTTP POST to the frontend, requesting a build::

-    $ cd contrib/ && python submit_build.py

-This script uses `scmurl` from the input file `contrib/submit-build.json`.
+    $ ./contrib/mbs-build -s [server] submit [scm_url] [branch]

+Here, `server` should specify the `hostname[:port]` port of the MBS instance you want to submit to.
+For local development, try `127.0.0.1:5000`.

+The `scmurl` should be a url to a dist-git repo of the module in question and the `branch` should be the stream that you want to build.
 Note that authentication will be required for submitting a module build.
 Follow the on-screen instructions to authenticate.

 See also `SCMURLS` in `conf/config.py` for list of allowed SCM URLs.